 Design: Though not original, this property's design dates to circa 1935 and per NRHP guidelines, has gained significance in its own right.
-Integrity of design is intact by means of its simple intersecting-gable roof form, one-and-one-half-story massing, fenestration, and small, turned post, gabled entrance porch.
+Integrity of design is intact by means of its simple front-gabled roof form, one-and-one-half-story massing, fenestration, and small, turned post, gabled entrance porch.
 The interior floorplan remains intact and reflects the original design.
-Though nonhistoric, the double-paned wood replacement units reflect the original one-over-one window configuration of the windows they have replaced.
+Though nonhistoric, the double-paned wood replacement units reflect the original oneover-one window configuration of the windows they have replaced.

 Materials: The character-defining historic materials from the circa 1935 historic remodeling are intact, in particular the stucco wall cladding and continuous wood frieze boards over the first story, window surround trim, and turned porch posts.
-Historic wood windows on the rear elevation are intact.
+Wood windows on the rear elevation are intact.
 Original interior materials include hardwood floors, wood doors, and plaster walls.
 Though most of the exterior doors and windows have been replaced with nonhistoric double-paned wood and metal units and metal railings have been added to the front stairs, this does not compromise the overall ability of the house to communicate integrity of materials.

 Workmanship: Character-defining elements of workmanship are evident, particularly relating to exterior materials.
 Interior features which express original workmanship include decorative door and window surrounds and original stamped metal hardware.
-The painting of the sandstone sills and lintels most likely reflects workmanship of the circa 1935 alteration.